 Evenly sprinkle the bottom of the Ball Jam Maker with the pectin.
-Spoon the fruit in a relatively even layer over the pectin.
+Spoon the fruit and pepper in a relatively even layer over the pectin.
 Sprinkle with lemon juice.
 Press the jam button.
 You will hear a beep at 4 minutes.
-Sprinkle the sugar and lemon verbena over the fruit mixture while the machine is still running.
+Sprinkle the sugar over the fruit mixture while the machine is still running.
 Cover and wait for the jam cycle to complete.
 Press the cancel button and unplug the machine.

 If not using a Ball Jam Maker, make the jam on the stovetop using the traditional method as seen in this recipe.

 Ladle the jam into prepared jars leaving 1/4 inch headspace.
 Process in the hot water bath for 10 minutes.
 I used my electric canner which takes the same amount of time as processing on the stove but without heating up the house.